aetheric-oss/se-services/docs/conops.md

 <sup>*</sup> May qualify as a PSU element.
 #### Rideshare and Cargo Services

-These are client-facing services which expose an API.
+These client-facing services expose an API.
 These are not safety-critical.

 <center>